 Wrapping Up 18 Months of Research

-From measuring tiny forces in cells to analyzing data beamed down from satellites, the 2020 Pratt Research Fellows have pursued in-depth engineering research as undergraduates
+From measuring tiny forces in cells to analyzing satellite data, 2020 Pratt Research Fellows have pursued in-depth engineering research as undergraduates

 The research subject was complex vortices of wind; the goal, to find the optimal arrangement of wind turbines.

 For this Pratt Research Fellows project, faculty advisor Donald Bliss needed someone in his lab who was good at visualizing how systems work together.
 Katie VanderKam brought just the right insights, thanks to her mechanical engineering studies and her other passionate pursuit.

 21 members of the Duke Engineering Class of 2020 are Pratt Research Fellows

 “I am a dancer and I have choreographed a bunch.
 So, I was used to picturing formations, such as people moving around together on a stage,” said VanderKam, a Pratt Research Fellow and member of the Class of 2020.
 “I thought that is kind of how we would picture vortices moving around each other behind a wind turbine.
 I saw that connection and that’s why this project was interesting to me.”

 The Pratt Research Fellows Program is a competitive fellowship that provides opportunities for Duke Engineering undergraduates to do intensive research with faculty during three semesters and a summer.